 Filed under: Uncategorized

-Fleas Obnoxious, sometimes deadly Repell Exclude Remove
+Ticks & Fleas Obnoxious, sometimes deadly Repell Exclude Remove

 Blood-sucking parasites are not among most people’s favorite creatures.
 Ticks are considered frequently considered so disgusting that they are not